geohackweek/vector/_episodes/04-geopandas-intro.md

 * If you're comfortable with Pandas, R dataframes, or tabular/relational approaches.

 **When it may not be the best tool?**
-* For polished map creation and multi-layer, interactive visualization; if you're comfortable with GIS, use a desktop GIS like QGIS!
+* For polished map creation and multi-layer, interactive visualization; if you're comfortable with GIS software, one option is to use a desktop GIS like QGIS!
 You can generate intermediate GIS files and plots with GeoPandas, then shift over to QGIS.
 Or refine the plots in Python with matplotlib or additional packages.
+GeoPandas can help you manage and pre-process the data, and do initial visualizations.
-* If you need high performance, though I'm not completely sure.
-Performance increased recently and substantial enhancements are in the works (including possibly a [Dask](http://dask.pydata.org) parallelization implementation.
+* If you need very high performance, though I'm not sure about current limitations.
+Performance has been increasing and substantial enhancements are in the works (including possibly a [Dask](http://dask.pydata.org) parallelization implementation).

 ## 2. Set up packages and data file path
 We'll use these throughout the rest of the tutorial.
-Note that we're not using the latest and greatest `Matplotlib`, 2.x.
-Some package dependency is forcing the use of `Matplotlib` 1.5.

 {% highlight python %}